-A hassle-free holiday, knowing you're fully covered
+Enjoy a hassle-free holiday, knowing you're fully covered

-It is, however, a false economy, which could lead not only to a ruinous bill if an uninsured traveller needs medical treatment but even tragedy if a hospital refuses to treat someone who can’t provide evidence that they can pay.
+It is, however, a false economy.
+It could lead not only to a ruinous bill if an uninsured traveller needs medical treatment, but even tragedy if a hospital refuses to treat someone who can’t provide evidence that they can pay.

-According to the Foreign and Commonwealth Office, one in ten over 55-year-olds admit that they do not always take out travel insurance before going on holiday.
+According to the Foreign and Commonwealth Office last year, one in ten over 55-year-olds admitted that they did not always take out travel insurance before going on holiday.

-Many also said they didn’t need a policy as they are covered by their bank – an unwise assumption, as many policies provided as a “perk” by the banks have age limits, exclusions and high excess charges (the amount you have to pay yourself before the insurance company starts to pay out).
+Many also said they didn’t need a policy as they were covered by their bank.
+This is an unwise assumption, as many policies provided as a “perk” by banks have age limits, exclusions and high excess charges (the amount you have to pay yourself before the insurance company starts to pay out).

 Even travellers to Europe, who are covered by the European Health Insurance Card (EHIC), if they remember to take one with them, may find that the services they get for free are severely limited, and many countries impose a minimum charge even for a consultation that does not result in medical intervention.

 Association figures show that a claim in the United States for blood pressure and cholesterol-related medical emergencies – not uncommon among the over 55s – could cost up to £100,000.

-Perhaps more concerning is the fact that one in five travellers – 21% – who go as far as investing in an insurance policy are willing to risk invalidating it by not declaring an existing condition, because they are on medication which allows them to manage it.
+Perhaps more concerning is the fact that one in five travellers – 21% – who go as far as investing in an insurance policy were willing to risk invalidating it by not declaring an existing condition, because they are on medication which allows them to manage it.

 This is a particularly dangerous practice, and catches out many people with annual policies, where the cover automatically updates each year by direct debit, but the terms and conditions specify that you must notify the insurer if you develop an ailment between renewals in order for the policy to continue to provide cover.

 The Foreign Office says that every year its staff provide assistance to thousands of British nationals, including over-55-year-old travellers, who have invalidated their policy or taken out the wrong cover.

 Mark Simmonds, Minister for Consular Policy at the FCO, said: "'It won’t happen to me' or 'I'll be fine' are risky assumptions to make when deciding whether or not to take out comprehensive travel insurance.

 "Taking out a comprehensive policy and declaring any medical condition may be an added expense at the time but it’s a worthwhile investment compared to what you could end up paying if something goes wrong when you are on holiday."

 "Under the Age Agreement which we developed with Government and the British Insurance Brokers’ Association, older people who are unable to find cover at the first firm they approach should be directed to an alternative provider who will be able to offer insurance or to a signposting service."

 Full details of how the Foreign Office can provide support to British nationals when things go wrong abroad are outlined in the publication 'Support for British nationals abroad'.
 Here is the guide: www.fco.gov.uk/travel